 - a condition that may be the first sign of a heart attack (such as angina pectoris or chest pain) or stroke (such as transient ischaemic attack or small reversible stroke)

-- if you know that you have Activated Protein C resistance, antithrombin-III, protein C or protein S deficiencies
+- a disorder affecting your blood clotting - for instance Activated Protein C resistance, antithrombin-III, protein C or protein S deficiencies

 - a history of migraine accompanied by e.g. visual symptoms, speech disability, or weakness or numbness in any part of the body